Sustainability policy

 realizing a sustainable society.

 Given that our aim is to become an Essential Company that contributes to both social progress and harmony with the global environment, having sustainable management is absolutely essential.
 So that we can put our Sustainability Policy into practice, under the supervision of the Board of Directors we need to identify management issues, risks, and opportunities in light of both the Group’s business situation and the external business environment, and formulate responses to these.
-Issues identified as of particular importance are incorporated into our medium-term business plan NeXuS 2023 launched in FY2022, as materialities, and we have established specific initiatives and KPIs.
+Issues identified as of particular importance are incorporated into our medium-term business plan, as materialities, and we have established specific initiatives and KPIs.

 Positioning of the Sustainability Policy